Edinburgh Western

-Edinburgh Western (Gaelic: Dùn Èideann an Iar) is a constituency of the Scottish Parliament (Holyrood) covering part of the City of Edinburgh council area.
-It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-It is one of nine constituencies in the Lothian electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Edinburgh Western (Gaelic: Dùn Èideann an Iar) was a constituency of the Scottish Parliament covering part of the City of Edinburgh council area.
+Under the additional-member system used for elections to the Scottish Parliament, the seat elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election, and was also one of nine constituencies in the Lothian electoral region, which elected seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+The constituency was created ahead of the 2011 Scottish Parliament election, when it replaced the former Edinburgh West constituency.

-The constituency was created in 2011, when it replaced the former Edinburgh West constituency.
+As a result of the second periodic review of Scottish Parliament boundaries in 2025, Edinburgh Western was abolished.
+The bulk of the seat formed the new constituency of Edinburgh North Western from the 2026 Scottish Parliament election.
+A portion was also transferred to the new Edinburgh Northern constituency.

-The seat has been held by Alex Cole-Hamilton of the Scottish Liberal Democrats since the 2016 Scottish Parliament election.
+The seat was held by Alex Cole-Hamilton of the Scottish Liberal Democrats from the 2016 Scottish Parliament election until its abolition.

 Electoral region

-The other eight constituencies of the Lothian region are: Almond Valley, Edinburgh Central, Edinburgh Eastern, Edinburgh Northern and Leith, Edinburgh Pentlands, Edinburgh Southern, Linlithgow and Midlothian North and Musselburgh.
+During the period Edinburgh Western was in existence, the other eight constituencies of the Lothian region were: Almond Valley, Edinburgh Central, Edinburgh Eastern, Edinburgh Northern and Leith, Edinburgh Pentlands, Edinburgh Southern, Linlithgow and Midlothian North and Musselburgh.
+In this period the region included all of the City of Edinburgh council area, parts of the East Lothian council area, parts of the Midlothian council area and all of the West Lothian council area.

-The region includes all of the City of Edinburgh council area, parts of the East Lothian council area, parts of the Midlothian council area and all of the West Lothian council area.
+The Lothian electoral region was also abolished as a result of second periodic review, with the area covered now mostly forming parts of the new Edinburgh and Lothians East and Central Scotland and Lothians West regions, with a small portion also being transferred to the South Scotland region.